 “My god you are kidding me.
 It’s right there….”
-But he did not have to tell me twice.
+But he did not have to tell me twice to rest.
 I was baked.

-I was amazed to see my O2 bottle sitting there, with my initials written in a sharpie, clipped to an anchor.
+I was amazed to see my third O2 bottle sitting there, with my initials I had written with a sharpie days before, clipped to an anchor.
+Exactly as promised.
 And I thought, IMG is amazing.

 Pasang Kami offered to change out my bottle, and I thanked him.
 Instead of prepping the new bottle first, he instead turned off my current bottle then began to fiddle with the new one, trying to fit in into my pack, before hooking it up and turning it on.
 My 70 liter South Col pack was a tight fit.
 In frustration he began to jam and slam the bottle in there, crushing whatever might be below it.
 I thought of my med kit, my pills, my GoPro, all of which might be pulverized.
 Without the supplemental oxygen I felt weak and impotent, even sitting on my ass.
 “Justin!”
 I called out.